Geraldleevs/MACD-MVP2-Backend-repo-/README.md

 <hr/>

 ### Upload Discover's About Content
-1. Create a `'.docx'` or `'.md'` file in `/Krakenbot/LocalScripts/discover/`
+1. Create a `'.docx'` file in `/Krakenbot/LocalScripts/discover/`
-   - Use markdown commands if you are using `'.md'` files
-   - Save the file with token_id as name, E.g. `BTC.docx` / `BTC.md`
+   - Save the file with token_id as name, E.g. `BTC.docx`
-   - If multiple files saved with same token name, `'.md'` file is prioritised
 2. Run `upload_discover_content.py`